lornevgreen/CloudBank-V2/README.md

 # BILL PAY SERVICE

-This is a task that is called every day.
-The program checks the Excel spreadsheet to see if bills need to be paid.The Excell spread sheet is a standardized spreadsheet.
+This is a task that is called upon every day.
+The program checks the Excel spreadsheet to see if bills need to be paid.T he Excell spreadsheet is standard.

 FileName: BillPay
-Sheets within: Reoccurring, Onetime, Pending, Complete, Requested and  History (one for each month)
+Sheets within: Re-occurring, Onetime, Pending, Complete, Requested and  History (one for each month)

 Column Headers:

 ### Reoccurring
-Used to mark payments that should be paid automatically each month.
+Used to mark payments that should be paid each month automatically.
 These records are not deleted.
-They will be checked everyday and payments assigned to that day of the month will be made and copied to the Pending folder.
+They will be checked every day, and the payments assigned to that day of the month will be made and copied to the Pending folder.
 1. Status: Active or Deactive.
 2. PAY TO THE ORDER OF ( Payee Name )
 3. SEND TO EMAIL ( Payee Email )